 Susan’s sculptures capture the art of motion, and her website is no different.
 Where other artists might refrain from using text to center the viewer’s attention, Susan’s site does not, and it works to her advantage.

-The minimalist aspects of the design are matched by a neutral color scheme, which brings out the hues as well as the shapes of Susan’s art.
+The minimalist aspects of the design are matched by a neutral color scheme, which brings out the hues and shapes of Susan’s art.

 Nancy Taylor Stonington’s artist portfolio website is a testament to her beautiful landscape paintings in acrylic and oil.
 The top navigation bar works to provide the information you might need at a glance while also reserving a large amount of screen space to view her showcase.